xabbu42/Master/arbeit.md

 a given constant specification $CS$, $LP(CS)$ is the logic with axiom necessitation restricted to that $CS$. $LP_0 := LP(∅)$ is the logic without axiom necessitation.
-A constant specification $CS$ is injective, if for each constant $c$, there is at most one formula $c{:}A ∈ CS$.
+A constant specification $CS$ is injective if for each constant $c$ there is at most one formula $c{:}A ∈ CS$.

 We end this brief introduction with some generic lemmas and theorems